Home Warranty Arbitration: Your Rights and How to File a Dispute

 What Is a Home Warranty Arbitration Clause?

-An arbitration clause is a provision buried inside your home warranty contract that requires you to resolve any disputes through a private arbitration process — not a courtroom.
+An arbitration clause is a provision buried inside your home warranty contract that requires you to resolve any disputes through a private arbitration process, not a courtroom.
 Instead of suing the company in civil court, you present your case to a neutral, third-party arbitrator whose decision is final and binding.

 Home warranty companies include these clauses for several reasons:

-• Cost control — Arbitration is significantly cheaper and faster than litigation, which benefits both parties but especially large companies that deal with high claim volumes.
+• Cost control.
+Arbitration is significantly cheaper and faster than litigation, which benefits both parties but especially large companies that deal with high claim volumes.

-• Predictable outcomes — Private arbitration removes the risk of unpredictable jury verdicts and large damage awards.
+• Predictable outcomes.
+Private arbitration removes the risk of unpredictable jury verdicts and large damage awards.

-• Legal enforceability — Federal and state laws strongly favor arbitration, making these clauses difficult to challenge in most circumstances.
+• Legal enforceability.
+Federal and state laws strongly favor arbitration, making these clauses difficult to challenge in most circumstances.

 These clauses appear in two places: the builder's or sales contract on new construction, or directly within the home warranty policy itself.
-If your contract contains binding arbitration language, you are generally required to use it before — or instead of — pursuing any legal action.
+If your contract contains binding arbitration language, you are generally required to use it before, or instead of, pursuing any legal action.

 Read Before You Sign

 Most homeowners don't read their warranty contracts in full.
 Before purchasing a plan, look for language like 'binding arbitration,' 'mandatory arbitration,' or 'disputes shall be resolved by arbitration.'
 These phrases signal that you are waiving your right to sue in court.
+Courts in some states (notably New Jersey) have ruled that an arbitration clause is unenforceable if it doesn't clearly state you're giving up your right to a jury trial.

 Compare Home Warranty Options in Ohio